Ghalsk/BPandPulseTracker/README.md

 Averages: Calculates averages for Daily, Weekly, Monthly, Yearly and All Time.

-Help Page: A page for useful numbers and links for UK, USA, Canada, Australia and Global.
+Help Page: A page for useful medical numbers and links for UK, USA, Canada, Australia and Global.

 ## **Installation**